namanhd/hailstone/README.md

 *Generating samples only within the audio callback is way too brittle and prone to GC stops.* This causes underruns and crackling even at very high buffer sizes.

-Instead, we run a separate "producer" thread that writes samples to a concurrent channel/queue/ringbuffer (using [unagi-chan](https://hackage.haskell.org/package/unagi-chan)'s unboxed channel implementation for fewer allocations, with a queue size bound we impose manually).
+Instead, we run a separate "producer" thread that writes samples to a concurrent channel/queue/ringbuffer.
 Then, a backend audio callback's only job is to be the "consumer" of that queue, copying samples over to a buffer to be played.

 This is a cushion that lets our sample-generating node graph be free to run ahead of the backend-fired audio callback, so that any lag or GC hiccup during sample generation has minimal effect on audio consistency. *As long as the producer thread maintains a consistent lead over the audio callback*, there won't be any underruns due to instantaneous producer-side hiccups.

 In practice, there may still be tiny hiccups, especially during the first instantaneous moments of playback.
-A tiny delay before enabling the callbacks may help; some RTS options-tweaking also appears effective, particularly parallel GC with the `-N` option (which makes available all CPU threads up to `-maxN` threads; though just 2 seems good and memory-efficient.)
+Padding a tiny bit of silence before the actual audio may help; some RTS options-tweaking also appears effective, particularly parallel GC with the `-N` option (which makes available all CPU threads up to `-maxN` threads; though just 2 seems good and memory-efficient.)

 These settings are in the `hailstone.cabal` file as the default rtsopts to compile with: